-Article 155(1) of the code is unambiguous that under pain of forfeiture, the claimant(s) have a statutory period of 01 (one) month to institute legal action or file the necessary court processes leading toward obtaining an executory formulae.
+Pursuant to article 155 (1) of the code, the claimant has a statutory period of 1 month to institute legal action to obtain an executory formulae failure to do so will render the arrest null and valid.

 24. Do the courts of your country recognize wrongful arrest?